 A: I think living a healthy lifestyle is all about appropriate moderation – fitting an intelligent diet to your needs and health profile.
 I think that diet people want you to think that they have the answers for everyone.
 But there is no “one” way.
 What works for one person is not necessarily right for another.
 The important thing is finding something that works and isn’t too restrictive, and sticking with it.

-To read more on Chef Gordon’s health journey, you can read his column here.
+To learn more about Chef Ken Gordon’s health journey, you can read his blog here.

 ~Kat Vetrano